zegildo/DataMining/2018.2/Anderson/P2/Lei Rouanet/Lei Rouanet.md

-# *Variaveis do dataframe  Proponentes
+# *Variaveis do dataframe  proponentes

 ```python